-Off Campus Apartments - Owned by the SAU Tech Foundation, managed and leased by the SAU Tech Student Life Office, these apartments feature two bedrooms, a large dining and living room, closet space and a full-size kitchen and bathroom.
+Off Campus Apartments - Owned by the SAU Tech Foundation, the SAU Tech Foundation Complex is managed and leased by the SAU Tech Student Life Office, these apartments feature two bedrooms, a large dining and living room, closet space and a full-size kitchen and bathroom.
 Utilities, basic satellite television and high speed DSL Internet are included.
 Kitchen comes with a full-size refrigerator, stove and other amenities.
 Couch, dining room table and chairs are provided.
 Each resident is assigned and provided a bed, desk, chair and chest in each bedroom area.
 Located approximately 1.5 miles from campus, this four-person per apartment complex provides spacious living quarters.
-Resident Capacity: 28
+Resident Capacity: 35

-On Campus Apartments - Enjoy easy access to the SAU Tech campus, located right across the street along with the resident only dayroom, laundry facility and pavilion.
+On Campus Apartments - Enjoy easy access to the SAU Tech campus, the Rocket Complex, Blue and Gold Complex and the Athletic Complex is located right across the street along with the resident only dayroom, laundry facility and pavilion.
 These apartments feature two bedrooms, connected by a kitchen and bathroom area.
 The kitchen comes with a full-size refrigerator, stove and other amenities.
 Utilities, basic satellite television and Internet are included.
 Each resident is assigned and provided a bed, desk, chair and chest in each bedroom area.
 These four-person per apartment units provide convenience and easy access to the campus.
-Resident Capacity: 114
+Resident Capacity: 116